hauleth/hauleth/content/post/who-watches-watchmen-ii.md

 when our application is down, and will start our application again as soon as there are any incoming requests.

-Let test that out again:
+Let's test that out again:

 ```txt
 $ curl http://localhost/